 Summary

-Virtlab depends heavily upon the nature of your browser.
+Virtlab depends heavily upon the nature of your browser and the ability to run Adobe Flash.
+Tablets and phones are, therefore, not supported.
 You must enable cookies and

 Javascript.
 Even then, some browsers perform better than others (largely because of differences in the Javascript DOM).